FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Connecting-To.md

 # 🔗 Connecting to Fhenix Frontier

-Fhenix Frontier, the first publicly available FHE-based blockchain, is now live!
-You can connect to it using the following methods:
+Fhenix Frontier is the first publicly available FHE-based blockchain, and it is now live!
+Follow the instructions to connect to Fhenix Frontier.

 ## Configuring MetaMask